softpano/Defensive_error_diagnostics_framework/README.md

 <p>If messages
    you get in case of errors or crashes are cryptic it typically takes a lot of efforts to relate the message to the root case.
-If you are the user of the program that you yourself have written that insult after injury :-) </p>
+If you are the user of the program that you yourself have written that might be  viewed as a case of "insult after injury" :-) </p>

 <p>Here we strive to the
    quality of diagnostics that is typically demonstrated by debugging complier.
 Defensive programming also presume presence of a sophisticated